Melinda (Agents of S.H.I.E.L.D.): Broadcast

 "Melinda" was first aired in the United States on ABC on April 14, 2015.

 Marketing

 For the final twelve episodes of the season Marvel once again ran the "Art of..." initiative, in which an image was released the Thursday before the episode aired, depicting a first look at a key event from the upcoming episode, with the season's title being "The Art of Evolution".
 The different artists were once again chosen to create the teaser posters, based on their previous work and how it connected to the themes and emotion of the intended episode.
 "Melinda"'s poster, by Jenny Frison, mirrored the focus of the episode by prominently featuring an image of May, highlighting her backstory and why she is called "the Cavalry".

 Home media

-The episode began streaming on Netflix on June 11, 2015, and will be released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.